 Or perhaps you prefer to dive directly into the code and KICAD sources at our repositories at gitlab.

 If you have any doubts, of just want to share your thoughts on the project, join the discussion at our forum.

 you can get an idea of what Chordata is all about with the infographic below

 Why Chordata was created

 The origin of Chordata was a basic need.
 Bruno, our tech lead, wanted a way to register dance moves for a performance piece, but none of the tools available matched his needs (nor his budget).
-A lot has happened since then: now the system is publicly available (as an ALPHA release for now), and lots of documentation can be found on the sites described above.
+A lot has happened since then: now the system is publicly available (as a BETA release), and lots of documentation can be found on the sites described above.

 Just for the record we leave the original description of the project below, as it was written when the main parts of the system were under development.